 DePaul School offers a full day preschool program for children who are deaf or hard of hearing between the ages of 3 to 5 years.
+DePaul School has a separately licensed preschool program, SAILL, for students who are not deaf or hard of hearing but have a significant speech delay.
+There is a separate Family Handbook for the SAILL preschool program.

-The school day begins at 8:30 and ends at 3:15 Monday through Friday with the exception of Wednesdays when there is a 1PM dismissal.
+The school day begins at 8:30 and ends at 3:15 Monday through Friday with the exception of Wednesdays when there is a 1:00 PM dismissal.
 If parents or guardians prefer a half-day program, they are responsible for providing mid-day transportation.

 DePaul School offers a unique preschool program focused on the development of listening, speech and language skills.
-Certified Teachers of the Deaf provide direct instruction to children in groups of 2 or 3 to ensure maximum opportunities for children to learn and practice new language skills.
+Certified teachers of the deaf provide direct instruction to children in groups of 2 or 3 to ensure maximum opportunities for children to learn and practice new language skills.
 Throughout the day, children enjoy participating in larger groups of 6 to 8 children for circle time, music and movement.
 Each day children learn social skills through guided center activities with their peers.
 In the afternoon, the younger children are given quiet time activities on mats, while the 4 and 5 year olds work on pre-literacy and pre-math skills to prepare them for kindergarten.

 Every child in the preschool program receives individual speech therapy for 30 minutes 4 or 5 times a week by a certified speech language pathologist who has special training in listening and spoken language development.
 The DePaul School audiologist is also a key member of the educational team.
 The audiologist completes comprehensive audiologic testing (at least annually), completes data logging on equipment as needed, and ensures that hearing devices are in good working order so that each child has the best access to auditory information.
-Children who have an identified need may also receive physical and /or occupational therapy during the school day.
+Children who have an identified need may also receive physical and/or occupational therapy during the school day.